 What happens when you ask 200 women for sex on Tinder?

-In this Tinder experiment we did so.
+That’s what we did for our Tinder Experiment.
 But with a twist!

 We made two different type of profiles.